 Staff have had to step up and make huge personal sacrifices

 Where many disciplines have and could transfer to working from home, my staff have had to take on huge personal responsibility and sacrifices to adapt to new guidelines and safety procedures 24 hours a day, not just during their working hours, but in their home life too.
-Their round the clock vigilance and professionalism to stringent hygiene and safety practices has ensured our care delivery has not been compromised.
+Their round the clock vigilance and professionalism to stringent hygiene and safety practices have ensured our care delivery has not been compromised.
 I am very proud of their commitment to our residents’ and clients’ safety and well-being.
 With our decision to restrict outside visits from external service professionals, they have adapted and taken on new roles in the process.
-They’ve enhanced their own abilities, uncovering new skills and now can provide services some of us take for granted.
-For example, we now have a dedicated in-house hairdresser ensuring residents can maintain the hair styles they have become accustomed to as well as feel a little pampered.
+They’ve enhanced their own abilities, uncovered new skills and now can provide services some of us take for granted.
+For example, we now have a dedicated in-house hairdresser ensuring residents can maintain the hairstyles they have become accustomed to as well as feel a little pampered.
 So, I wanted to personally say a big thank you to all.

 Safe and secure visiting area

 I’m also proud to be able to say we’ve continued safe and secure family visits for our residents, with up to 3 visits scheduled every day in our secure meeting area.
-With alignment to all government and health guidelines, our residents have been able to stay in contact with their nearest and dearest for up to 20 mins per meeting.
-Very early on it occurred to me how integral it was for the residents’ wellbeing to maintain face to face contact, so we were able to instigate this in June.
+With alignment with all government and health guidelines, our residents have been able to stay in contact with their nearest and dearest for up to 20 mins per meeting.
+Very early on it occurred to me how integral it was for the residents’ well-being to maintain face to face contact, so we were able to instigate this in June.
 It’s certainly helped to maintain high spirits for all and we hope to do everything we can to continue these in the weeks and months ahead.

 For any new residents arriving at Birchwood, we are providing an extra, dedicated member of the care team to support them as they settle in.
 With families unable to be present during their arrival for safety reasons, our extra support ensures the family receive added assurance they are in good hands.